-Our CSB is committed to supporting our community and local grain economy through bake sales of our artisan sourdoughs.
-We have cultivated close relationships with the finest local growers and millers to bring to you the freshest and most flavorful sourdoughs around.
+Ben's Bread is committed to supporting our community and local grain economy through bake sales of our artisan sourdough breads and baked goods.
+We have cultivated close relationships with local growers and millers to bring to you the freshest, most flavorful baked goods around.

-Here is just a sampling of some of the baked goods you'll find at our pop-ups:
+Here is just a sampling of some of the items you'll find at our pop-ups:

 The Maestro.
 The loaf that put us on the map.
 Small's Family Farm (Yakima, WA) bread flour and Cairnspring Mills (Skagit Valley, WA) yecora rojo, water, sourdough culture and salt.
 That's it, and it...is...good.

 Seeded Sourdough.
 Our signature Maestro loaf coated in fennel, caraway, sesame and poppy seeds from Villa Jerada.

 Caraway Rye.
 A mixture of Small's Family Farm bread flour and Cairnspring Mills medium rye flour, sourdough culture, a peppering of toasted caraway and a splash of sorghum.
 Our longest lasting bread (assuming you don't eat it all immediately).

 Benne Miso Scallion.
 Country-style loaf with a miso-spiked natural leaven, enhanced with fresh scallions and liberally coated with benne seeds.
 If you can believe it, it's even better than it sounds.

 Ciabatta.
 Our sourdough take on a classic Italian bread.
 Perfect for sandwiches.
 Uses only flour from Cairnspring Mills, salt, water and a splash of olive oil.